 It's not just in Palo Alto that the demand for green office space is strong.
 California is home to six of the top 30 largest U.S. green office markets.
 According to the 2017 National Green Building Adoption Index, the amount of energy-efficient, green office space has grown by about 33% over the past 12 years.

 Palo Alto, CA's Top Office-Using Sectors

-- High Technology – Hewlett-Packard, VMware, Tesla Motors, Skype, and Palantir Technologies are just a few of the high-tech companies that create robust demand for white collar office space in Palo Alto.
+- High Technology – Hewlett-Packard, VMware, Tesla Motors, and Palantir are just a few of the high-tech companies creating robust demand for creative office space.

-- Education – Stanford University, along with the numerous R&D businesses the institution attracts, helps to drive demand for commercial real estate in Palo Alto.
+- Education – Stanford University, along with the numerous R&D businesses the institution attracts, helps to drive demand for commercial real estate.

-- Healthcare – Institutions such as Stanford Health Care, Lucile Packard Children's Hospital, and the Palo Alto Medical Foundation are some of the largest employers and users of office space in Palo Alto, California.
+- Healthcare – Stanford Health Care, Lucile Packard Children's Hospital, and the Palo Alto Medical Foundation are some of the largest employers and users of office space in the city.

-- Corporate Offices – SAP, Space Systems/Loral, A9.com, Cloudera, Houzz, Mashable, and Xerox are some of the larger corporate office users in Palo Alto.
+- Corporate Offices – SAP, Space Systems/Loral, A9.com, Cloudera, Houzz, Mashable, and Xerox are some of the larger corporate office users in the city.

 Palo Alto Demographics

 - Total Population67,082